tischfieldlab/moseq-reports-maker/README.md

 package to generate *.msq files from moseq data for consumption by moseq-reports

 ## Install
-`moseq-reports-maker` can be installed into a `moseq2-app` environment, or you could make your own virtual environment:
+`moseq-reports-maker` can be installed into an existing `moseq2-app` environment, or you could make your own virtual environment:
 ```sh
 conda create -n moseq-reports-maker python=3.7
 conda activate moseq-reports-maker